 What is The Anxiety Solution?

-It goes beyond the basic ideas that are typically presented to us.
-Despite my years of research (Google searches), I am dumbfounded at how little I knew or understood anxiety – even though I could have sworn that my experience had granted me knowledge.
+It goes beyond typical ideas many share on solving anxiety.
+Despite my years of research (Google searches), I am dumbfounded at how little I knew or understood the condition.
+The Anxiety Solution opened my eyes to new facts and realisations, helping me to comprehend my feelings.

 About the author